From The National Office...

 Sanctioned by Minnesota Swimming, Inc. Meet Directors: Gail Dummer (email@example.com) and Julie Bare (firstname.lastname@example.org).
 Meet information is available from US Swimming, One Olympic Plaza, Colorado Springs, CO 80909, phone (719) 578-4578, or by e-mail (email@example.com).
 This competition will serve as the team selection meet for the 1998 International Paralympic Committee World Swimming Championships to be held October 12-27 in Christchurch, New Zealand.

-1998 INTERNATIONAL PARALYMPIC COMMITTEE WORLD SWIMMING CHAMPIONSHIPS
+1998 INTERNATIONAL PARALYMPIC COMMITTEE WORLD SWIMMING CHAMPIONSHIPSUSMS swimmers with a disability are welcome!

 OCTOBER 12-27, 1998